CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 - To select all the objects to add, click the first object file in the list and then hold down `Shift`, scroll down, and click the last file in the list.
 Press Enter to begin the upload.

-GIF GOES HERE

 {:.alert .alert-red}
 **Warning:** Make sure to select all the object files instead of just adding a zip file.

-- Scroll down to the **Commit changes** box, write a short commit message describing what you did (e.g., "Add objects"), and then click the green **Commit changes** button.
+- Scroll down to the **Commit changes** box, write a short commit message describing what you did (e.g. Add objects), and then click the green **Commit changes** button.

-GIF GOES HERE

 ## 9. Link to your Google Sheet in the _config.yml file.